Brady, Mahomes set for Super Bowl classic - RFI

 - Home advantage -

-While the Chiefs have been installed as favourites, the Buccaneers will have the advantage of playing in their home arena.
+While the Chiefs have been installed as favorites, the Buccaneers will have the advantage of playing in their home venue.

 The Bucs won the right to be the first team ever to play a Super Bowl at their own stadium after beating the Green Bay Packers on the road in the NFC Championship game at Lambeau Field two weeks ago.